 Ivy League Championships

-enters his eighth season with the Quakers in 2013.
+In his first season with the linebackers, junior Dan Davis earned first-team All-Ivy honors.enters his ninth season with the Quakers in 2014.
 He served as the cornerbacks and assistant secondary coach for seven years and now leads the Penn linebackers.

 Recently, Dupont turned a pair of former offensive standouts into All-Ivy defensive backs.
 In their first seasons under Dupont in 2010, former running backsand each turned in All-Ivy performances.
 Blackmon, who had spent his first three season on the offensive side of the ball, started all 10 games as a senior cornerback, while Hamscher led the team in sacks and was a two-time Ivy Defensive Player of the Week.
 Hamscher then returned in 2011 and was named second-team All-Ivy as senior.